MichaelAz/MichaelAz.github.io/Anarchist Education or How to prevent school from ruinning you.md

 **I want to make that easier.**

-I believe any young man or women can liberate themselves from the opressive shcakels of cllasical education and teach themselves what they really want to know.
+I believe any young man or women can liberate themselves from the opressive shcakels of clasical education and teach themselves what they really want to know.
 You can't force knowledge down their throat without breaking them first which is exactly what traditional education does.